-Mary Liz was hired as Operations Manager at NHAA in 2017.
-She feels very fortunate to be surrounded by inspiring artists and fine arts as her children grow up and graduate from high school and college.
-Her past retail experience includes being Assistant Manager at a camera store in Old Greenwich CT and accounts receivable, accounts payable and collections at ATCO Inc. These positions have contributed to her ability to serve artists and guests at NHAA.
+Mary Liz was hired as Operations Manager at NHAA in 2017 and feels very fortunate to be surrounded by inspiring artists.
+Her past retail experience includes Assistant Manager at a camera store in Old Greenwich CT and accounts receivable, accounts payable and collections at ATCO Inc.

 Suzanne Laurent, Public Relations Coordinator

 Suzanne has been a juried photography member of the NHAA since 1992.

 A Boston native, Suzanne moved to New Hampshire 30 years ago and has been living in Portsmouth since 2011.
 She has a background in journalism, public relations and is a published poet.
 She is a regular contributor to the Portsmouth Herald.